-The Access View is a method of categorizing information into trees serving role-based needs to stakeholders.
+Access view is to categorize information into trees serving role-based needs to stakeholders.
 It's purpose is to assist users in retrieving and discovering documentation and information applicable to their use cases.
 As such, the access trees will be highly tailored to use case and role-based needs.
 In general, the information is distributed across multiple repositories, and the Access View can be agnostic to that.